saisritejakuppa/saisritejakuppa.github.io/_posts/2022-06-22-FriendVishnu.md

     </div>
 </div>
 <div class="caption">
    Anantha Padmanabha Swamy temple.
-My friend Vishu have taken me to Lord Vishnu's temple.
 </div>

 ## Pre-Post Pandemic Times
-Vishnu made it to Microsoft as a support engineer.
-It was just amazing to see him working there.
-I was so happy for him.
-Yes lets party....
+I couldn't have been more proud of my friend Vishnu when he landed a job at Microsoft as a support engineer.
+It was amazing to see how far he had come since the first time I met him in college.
+I knew how hard he had worked and how much he deserved this incredible opportunity.

+So we decided to celebrate his success with a party.
+We invited all our friends and colleagues to come together and raise a toast to Vishnu's accomplishments.
+And as we danced and laughed and enjoyed each other's company, I couldn't help but feel grateful for having such an amazing friend in my life.

+It was a night filled with joy and happiness, and as we said our goodbyes at the end of the evening, I knew that this was just the beginning of many more successes for Vishnu.
+He had proved that anything was possible with hard work and determination, and I was excited to see where life would take him next.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">